celery/celery/docs/userguide/monitoring.rst

     $ celeryev -c myapp.Camera --frequency=2.0

+.. _monitoring-camera:

 Custom Camera
 ~~~~~~~~~~~~~

-Here is an example camera that is simply dumping the snapshot to the screen:
+Here is an example camera, dumping the snapshot to the screen:

 .. code-block:: python